Minors, Concentrations, Specializations, and Certificates

 The residency requirement for graduation states that you must complete at least 50% of the courses used to meet certificate requirements through continuing education offerings of courses (e.g., CINT 901, not INT 901).
 At least 50% of the courses must be taken in addition to your degree studies.
 See also Graduating with a Certificate.

-Some certificates are not available to students registered in certain degree programs.
+Some certificates are not available to students registered in specific degree programs where the content of the degree and certificate are very similar.
 The Curriculum Advising website lists the certificates and their restrictions.
 For more information consult the Chang School's How to Register in a Certificate Program.